 Although they're not as easy to trap as muskrats or raccoons, mink are one of the most popular furbearers to target on a trapline.

-By following a few basic techniques and understanding where mink generally travel, you'll find trapping them is actually quite easy!
+By following a few basic techniques and understanding where they generally travel, you'll find trapping mink is actually quite easy!